sveltejs/kit/documentation/docs/15-configuration.md

 Environment variable configuration:

-- `devModes` — a list of Vite modes to be considered "development" modes.
-When the app is run in any of these modes, `$env/dynamic/*` will be populated in a less-efficient manner compatible with ecosystem tools such as Vitest and `vite-node`.
 - `dir` — the directory to search for `.env` files.
 - `publicPrefix` — a prefix that signals that an environment variable is safe to expose to client-side code.
 See [`$env/static/public`](/docs/modules#$env-static-public) and [`$env/dynamic/public`](/docs/modules#$env-dynamic-public).
 Note that Vite's [`envPrefix`](https://vitejs.dev/config/shared-options.html#envprefix) must be set separately if you are using Vite's environment variable handling - though use of that feature should generally be unnecessary.